Articles

 See more: The definitive guide to easy partner payouts.

-Common reward structures:
+Common commission structures:

 Cost per click

-With a cost-per-click model, the vendor pays an affiliate a fixed amount for each click they drive on a link.
+With a cost per click model, the vendor pays an affiliate a fixed amount for each click they drive on a link.

 Cost per lead

-With a cost-per-lead model, the vendor pays partners a fixed amount for each qualified lead, or contact information from someone who is ostensibly interested.
+With a cost per lead model, the vendor pays partners a fixed amount for each qualified lead or contact information from someone who is ostensibly interested.

-Some vendors will implement a means of quality control to make sure they’re only paying out partners for sales-qualified leads who are likely to lead to Closed/Won business.
+Some vendors will implement a means of quality control to make sure they’re only paying out partners for sales-qualified leads who are likely to lead to closed-won business.

-Cost per acquisition (also known as “cost per sale”)
+Cost per acquisition (also known as cost per sale)

-Sometimes the payout is a one-time event, but other times the partner receives a portion of the monthly recurring revenue — either for a fixed period, or for the lifetime of an account.
-Since sales are a continuous event in B2B, with subscription charges continuing to renew month over month, this can incentivize partners to keep providing high-quality support to customers in order to retain their business.
+Sometimes the payout is a one-time event, but other times the partner receives a portion of the monthly recurring revenue — either for a fixed period or for the lifetime of an account.
+Since sales are a continuous event in B2B, with subscription charges continuing to renew month over month this can incentivize partners to keep providing high-quality support to customers in order to retain their business.

-Combinations of reward structures
+Combinations of commission structures

 How do I know which model to use?